 It costs EU€10,450 (US$13,230) per year.
 But as well as being great value.
 It also offers the prestige of belonging to a school.
 It associates with the commissioning body in charge of determining what can categorize as ‘couture’.
 Among the school’s alumnus were Yves Saint Laurent and Valentino.

 ESMOD (l’Ecole Supérieure des Arts et techniques de la Mode)

-An international fashion design and business school based in Paris, has additional campuses in four other French cities and 21 schools in total worldwide.
-An alumnus of this school was for example Nina Garcia.
-It is relevant that is the first and oldest French fashion design school, founded in 1841, and for having invented both the tape measure and the mannequin.
+An international fashion design and business school based in Paris.
+It has additional campuses in four other French cities and 21 schools in total worldwide.
+An alumnus of this school for example Nina Garcia.
+It is relevant that is the first and oldest French fashion design school.
+It was founded in 1841, and for having invented both the tape measure and the mannequin.